ceeoinnovations/musicalInstruments/Setting Up MIDI/README.md

     * SPIKE Prime hub
 * Choose one to run code:
     * Mac (running MacOS)
-    * PC (running Windows)
+    * *(still in the works...)
+PC (running Windows)*
 * Choose a music-outputting device:
     * Mac (with GarageBand)
     * iPad (with GarageBand)
-    * *(still in the works…) PC (with Cakewalk by Bandlab)*
+    * *(still in the works...)
+PC (with Cakewalk by Bandlab)*

-_BLE Example:_ If you have a Mac computer, you only need the hub and your computer, since you can run the code AND GarageBand on your Mac
+Mac: you only need the hub and your computer, since you can run the code AND GarageBand on your Mac

-_BLE Example:_ If you have a Windows computer, for the time being, you will need the hub, your PC, and an iPad (to run GarageBand)
+Windows: for the time being, you will need the hub, your PC, and an iPad (to run GarageBand)